Driss Temsamani: Citi Digital Banking Awards

-Under Temsamani’s leadership, Citi has received numerous awards across Latin and North America, recognizing its advancements in digital banking and technology.
+Under Temsamani's leadership, Citi has received numerous awards across Latin and North America, recognizing its advancements in digital banking and technology.
 In 2022, Citi was named the World’s Best Digital Bank by Global Finance Magazine, marking the 22nd consecutive year of recognition.

 The following year, Citi was awarded by The Banker’s Innovation in Digital Banking Awards and Technology Projects of the Year Awards, which highlight advancements in banking technology and digital innovation.

 In 2024, Citi was named the World’s Best Digital Bank by Euromoney for the second time in three years, recognizing its continued investment in digital banking innovation.

 In March 2025, Temsamani was awarded the Golden Prize (Premio de Oro) in the category "Blockchain and Cryptocurrencies" in his capacity as Americas Head of Digital Citi - Treasury and Trade Solutions.

 Personal life

 Temsamani was born in Tangier.
-He is the grandson of Rifians, General Driss Riffi Temsamani who was named Pasha of the Rif Republic in 1926 then Asila, Larache and Tetuan.
 He faced academic challenges and was nearly sent to a military academy.
 Seeing military school as an undesirable option, he decided to leave Morocco in 1986 at the age of 17 and immigrated to the United States with $200 in his pockets and without a strong command of the English language.
 While working, he took night classes to learn English and later enrolled in electronics courses, where he was first introduced to computers.

 Years later, Temsamani enrolled himself in business studies.
 He is a holder of an MBA from Ohio State University, an Executive MBA in Industrial marketing from IAE Universidad Austral in Buenos Aires, Argentina and an Executive Leadership from Harvard.

-He is currently based in Miami, Florida where he lives with his wife.
+He is currently based in Miami, Florida, where he lives with his wife.